nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

-- [14/07/2022] VIRTUAL THIS WEEK [Webinar Meeting](https://us02web.zoom.us/j/88553741757) Peter presents: Rakshit Trivedi, Mehrdad Farajtabar, Prasenjeet Biswal, Hongyuan Zha [DyRep: Learning Representations over Dynamic Graphs](https://openreview.net/pdf?id=HyePrhR5KX)
+- [21/07/2022] VIRTUAL THIS WEEK [Webinar Meeting](https://us02web.zoom.us/j/88553741757) Nayef presents: Moshe Eliasof, Eldad Haber, Eran Treister [PDE-GCN: Novel Architectures for Graph Neural Networks Motivated by Partial Differential Equations](https://arxiv.org/pdf/2108.01938.pdf)

 <!-- IN-PERSON ATTENDANCE: For those who want to join in person this week.
 Please go to the reception at our office building (133 Whitechapel High St, London E1 7PT) and say you are here for a meeting with nPlan IN OUR OFFICE ON THE 7TH FLOOR.
 IF YOU ARE ATTENDING IN PERSON PLEASE RSVP ON OUR [MEETUP PAGE](https://www.meetup.com/ML-Paper-Club/) SO WE CAN GET A HEADCOUNT FOR FOOD IN THE PAPER CLUB. -->